This driver is used for communication with Mitsubishi

 - The PLC can be equiped with another communication module, for example the FX2N-232(485,422)-BD

 expansion board.
 This communication driver can also be used with these boards, but the boards also support higher network protocol, that is better to use with the PmMelsecQA

-Before using this driver in the PROMOTIC application it is highly recommended to read the chapter: Communicaton using the PROMOTIC drivers
+Before using this driver in the PROMOTIC application it is highly recommended to read the chapter: Communication using the PROMOTIC drivers

 Basic properties of the driver

-- Using this driver is bound to purchase the license: PmMelsec
+- Usage of this driver requires purchase of the license: PmMelsec

 .
 With the freeware version PmFree

 , or when developing the application (with development environment